davidtchiu/davidtchiu.github.io/teaching/cs161/lab10.life/index.md

 - Write a getter method named `isAlive()` that takes no inputs and returns the state of your `Cell`'s living status

+- You can test your code from within the Code Pad:

 ```java
 Cell c = new Cell();